machalvan/VAR/README.md

 Form: Command + Variable

-Description: Branches the code reading to after the corresponding END command, if the variable does not equal 0.
+Description: Conditional statement.
+Branches the code reading to after the corresponding END command, if the variable does not equal 0.
 Else, enter the following code block once.

 Examples: